rust-cli/book/src/tutorial/packaging.md

 Since we already have them,
 they are easy to add.

-There are some more interesting file that make sense especially for command-line tools,
+There are some more interesting files that make sense especially for command-line tools,
 though:
 How about we also ship a man page in addition to that README file,